seven1m/jqtal/README.md

 ### Scopes

-Everything in jqTAL must be interpreted in the context of an active "scope".
+Everything in jqtal must be interpreted in the context of an active "scope".
 In all cases, the current scope will be a JavaScript object of some sort.

 One way to set the scope is to use the `data-scope` attribute: